Multithreading speedup for large models

 import BeforeIT as Bit

-using FileIO, Plots, StatsPlots
+using Plots, StatsPlots

 parameters = Bit.ITALY2010Q1.parameters